Vapes

 It can be hard to know what options are available.
 All we need to do is reach out, but who could we reach out to?

-The good news is that while access to vapes might be shrinking, access to support is growing.
+The good news is that while access to vapes might be changing, access to support is growing.
 There are Quit programs and community initiatives that are here to support us LGBTIQ+ folks.

 With the right support, we can navigate this together.